JakubPanekVSKK/english-for-designers/04-voice-tone-style/index.md

 ## **TONE**

-**Natural and Entertaining**
+**Natural and friendly**

+I'm a bit of an introvert so not everyone may see me like this, but if I'm around my friends or even around new people I always tend to be really natural and friendly.
+Sometimes I may fight with my native face expression, that to some my seem a little too "serial murderer like", so mostly people that don't know me may think that I hate them or I am bored to death.
+But fortunately everyone who get to know me better know that I am not like this.

 **Openminded**

-As I said, I love open and unbiased debate with likeminded people.
+As I said, I love open and unbiased debate about anything with likeminded people.
 I'm trying to be serious and to understand what are others bringing to the table.
 Mostly I'm not trying to convince anyone that my opinion is the better nor the best one.
-I believe that it's much better to get to know opinions of others and that I can benefit from this more.
+I believe that it's much better to get to know opinions of others and that I can mostly benefit from this more.

 **Optimistic**